-\end{theo} Theorem~\ref{theo_entropic_problem} is proven in Section~\ref{sec_computations}.
-The conditions that the parameter $\epsilon_B$ must satisfy are summarised in Definition~\ref{def_epsilon_B_and_G}. \begin{rmk} For each bias $h\in\s(\epsilon_B)$, we prove in Appendix~\ref{app_equivalence_EL_main_equation} that obtaining a solution $g_h$ to the main equation~\eqref{eq_main_equation} with the desired regularity is equivalent to obtaining a classical solution $k_h$ of the Euler-Lagrange~\eqref{eq_EL} with the same regularity, with $g_h$ and $k_h$ related through the following identity of the associated operators:
+\end{theorem} Theorem~\ref{theo_entropic_problem} is proven in Section~\ref{sec_computations}.
+The conditions that the parameter $\epsilon_B$ must satisfy are summarised in Definition~\ref{def_epsilon_B_and_G}. \begin{remark} For each bias $h\in\s(\epsilon_B)$, we prove in Appendix~\ref{app_equivalence_EL_main_equation} that obtaining a solution $g_h$ to the main equation~\eqref{eq_main_equation} with the desired regularity is equivalent to obtaining a classical solution $k_h$ of the Euler-Lagrange~\eqref{eq_EL} with the same regularity, with $g_h$ and $k_h$ related through the following identity of the associated operators:

 In particular this validates the heuristics behind the choice~\eqref{eq_def_g_0} of $g_0$.
 The following diagram summarises the relationships between $h$, $k$ and $g$.